gargium/AT-T-Big-Data-Challenge/README.md

 - Google Maps API

 # Why
-2016 AT&T Big Data Hackathon
+This application was built for 2016 AT&T Big Data Hackathon